MKastek/GCP-ACE-exam/exam-topics.md

     - Compute Engine might stop preemptible instances at any time due to system events.
     - This is perfect for fault-tolerant applications that can withstand possible instance preemption.
 - Sole-tenant Nodes
-    - A physical Compute Engine server dedicated exclusively for your use.
+    - A physical Compute Engine server dedicated exclusively for your use, these nodes are not shared with other users.

 ---